 Career and Salary Information

-While the U.S. Bureau of Labor Statistics (BLS) doesn't provide information specifically for business ethics consultants, attorneys--who may work in business ethics--could see a 6% increase in employment opportunities from 2014-2024.
-The median annual wages for attorneys were $115,820 in May 2015.
+While the U.S. Bureau of Labor Statistics (BLS) doesn't provide information specifically for business ethics consultants, attorneys--who may work in business ethics--could see a 6% increase in employment opportunities from 2018-2028.
+The median annual wages for attorneys were $120,910 in May 2018.
 Additionally, BLS provides information for management consultants, who teach organizations about ethical practices and improve company efficiency.
-From 2014-2024, these workers may see job growth of up to 14%, and they earned mean annual wages of $91,770 in May 2015.
+From 2018-2028, these workers may see a much faster than average job growth of 14%, and they earned mean annual wages of $94,390 in May 2018.

 Occasionally a business ethics consultant is also a lawyer, and in these circumstances the individual must hold a Juris Doctor degree and appropriate licensure if they are also acting as an attorney.
 Depending on the consulting services provided by the ethics consultant, expertise in a particular field might also be essential.
 For example, business ethics consultants who offer counsel on issues related to finance must have a solid background in the field.